TAG Heuer Monaco: Monaco 74033

 In August 2007, Jack Heuer confirmed its production by Heuer which caused so much auction activity in July and August 2007.
-Being a rarer example of the Monacos, the best example cost more than $10,000.
+Being a rarer example of the Monaco, the best example cost more than $10,000.
 An excellent condition model sold for $7,500.

 Monaco CS2110/1 "Heuer Re-Edition"

 This model is a reissued version of the original in 1998 produced in a limited edition of 5,000.

 Despite the company being acquired by Techniques d'Avant Garde, meaning all subsequent models now bear the current "TAG Heuer" logo on its face, the CS2111 bears the old HEUER logo of its predecessors.

 With a new updated casing design, it came in a "T" dial automatic movement with a black dial and leather strap, tan strap was the other choice.
 This model differs externally by its placement of the winding crown that is on the 3 o'clock position, rather than on the 9.